 Issue 2, the referendum on collective bargaining law Senate Bill 5, would bring sweeping changes to how local and state governments operate, and to the lives of public workers — especially educators.
 Whether Issue 2 passes or fails could also affect homeowner property tax bills.

-To help our readers educate themselves about Issue 2, we’ve summarized the arguments for and against some of the biggest changes Issue 2/SB 2would bring to Ohio’s public education system:
+To help our readers educate themselves about Issue 2, we’ve summarized the arguments for and against some of the biggest changes Senate Bill 5 would bring to Ohio’s public education system:

 1. SB 5 requires many public sector employees to pay a greater part of their health benefits and some to pay higher pension costs.